BYU-ECE-Software/BAIT/Docs/Final Design Package/Deployment Instructions.md

 # Deployment Instructions
 To deploy the SEPPTIC application, you must have access to the GitHub repository.
 At the time of writing, this was `github.com/rootbeerefloat/SEPPTIC`.
 Before you can clone the repository or pull the container, you must have the necessary permissions to access the repository, and be authenticated from the CLI with git and docker.

+## Setting up a database
+The SEPPTIC application requires a mysql database to store user data.
+The database must be accessible from the application and have the necessary tables created.
+The database can be initialized with the [Database Initialization Script](../Development%20Resources/DatabaseInit.sql).
+The database URL must be provided to the application as an environment variable.
+The database URL should be in the format `mysql://username:password@host:port/sepptic`.

 ## Building the Container
 The following describes how to build the docker container.
 An existing docker image is available from GHCR and is associated with the GitHub repository.